carlosp420/nymphalidae_diversification/MS.md

 ### MEDUSA
-We analyzed patterns of diversification in Nymphalidae by using Turbo-MEDUSA version 0.1 (Harmon et al. 2011) on the maximum credibility tree from
+We analyzed patterns of diversification in Nymphalidae by using Turbo-MEDUSA version 0.1 [@harmon2011] on the maximum credibility tree from
 @wahlberg2009.
 Turbo-MEDUSA, and the original algorithm MEDUSA, fit alternative birth-death likelihood models to a phylogenetic tree in order to estimate changes in net diversification rates along branches.
 MEDUSA estimates